 Product Candidates and OMS103.
 We have laboratories in-house for analytical method development, bioanalytical testing, formulation, stability testing and small-scale compounding of laboratory supplies of product candidates.
 We utilize contract manufacturers to produce sufficient quantities of product candidates for use in preclinical and clinical studies and to store and distribute our product candidates, and we currently do not own or operate manufacturing facilities for our product candidates.
 We require manufacturers that produce APIs and finished drug products for clinical use to operate in accordance with cGMPs and all other applicable laws and regulations.
 We anticipate that we will rely on contract manufacturers to develop and manufacture our product candidates for commercial sale.
-We maintain agreements with potential and existing manufacturers that include confidentiality and intellectual property provisions to protect our proprietary rights related to our product candidates.
-We have not yet entered into a commercial supply agreement for any of our product candidates, we anticipate that we will be capable of identifying contract manufacturers to produce these product candidates and of entering into agreements for the commercial supply of these drugs.
+We maintain agreements with potential and existing manufacturers that include confidentiality and intellectual property provisions to protect our product candidates, although we intend to do so prior to the applicable product candidate's commercial launch.
+Given the nature of the manufacturing processes of our product candidates, we anticipate that we will be capable of identifying contract manufacturers to produce these product candidates and of entering into agreements for the commercial supply of these drugs.